GiuliaLorenzana/GiuliaLorenzana.github.io/_pages/about.md

 ---

 I am a PhD student in Theoretical Physics between the [Disordered Systems](https://www.lpens.ens.psl.eu/research/phystat/systemes-desordonnes-applications/?lang=en) group at [Laboratoire de Physique de l'École Normale Supérieure](https://www.lpens.ens.psl.eu/) and the [Theory of Complex Systems](https://sites.google.com/view/theory-of-complex-systems/welcome) group in the [Laboratoire de Matière et Systèmes Complexes](https://fr.u-paris.fr/laboratoires/matiere-et-systemes-complexes) ([Université Paris Cité](https://u-paris.fr/en/)), under the supervision of [Giulio Biroli](https://www.lpens.ens.psl.eu/giulio-biroli/) and [Ada Altieri](https://www.adaaltieri.com/).

-My main interest is the Statistical Physics of Disordered Systems and its applications to Theoretical Comunity Ecology, with a focus on out-of-equilibrium dynamics.
+In my PhD I do back and forth between the Statistical Physics of Disordered Systems and Theoretical Community Ecology.
+On one hand systems of interacting species can be studied with the tools developed for randomly interacting spins.
+On the other hand, the dynamics of ecosystems is characterized by non-equilibrium features that are not found in classical disordered systems models, such as non reciprocal interactions and migration.